 The UCSF TemPredict study will include two groups: front-line healthcare workers and the general population.

 First, more than 2,000 healthcare workers — doctors, nurses, and others — who are in daily contact with patients who may be afflicted with COVID-19 at UCSF campuses will receive Oura rings.
 By letting healthcare workers easily track changes in their body temperature, respiratory rate, and heart rate, they may be better equipped to understand early warning signs of infection within the group and to take necessary actions to better coordinate this unprecedented push to fight COVID-19.

-Second, the study will be opened up to all Oura ring users.
+Second, the study is open to all Oura ring users.
 By taking daily symptom surveys, study participants will directly contribute their observations paired to their data to the UCSF team.
 Researchers will use this information as they attempt to identify patterns that could predict onset, progression, and recovery in future cases of COVID-19.
 If this approach is successful, it could open the door for research into tracking and managing other illnesses and conditions.

 Oura users can join the UCSF TemPredict study through an invite that will be available in the Oura app or by simply signing up below.

 Oura ring products and services are not medical devices, and are not intended to mitigate, prevent, treat, cure or diagnose any disease or condition.
 If you have any concerns about your health, please consult your doctor.